**like any good recipe, please read through the entire article before taking any drastic steps**

 Over the years I’ve accumulated a few CDs.
 And while I once proudly stored my collection in a classy little case with glass doors and chrome handles, those days of modest numbers and persistent caretaking have fallen by the wayside.
 And while I do still curate my DVD/BD collection #LikeABoss, the CDs have long been relegated to massive storage bins.
 They’re in no order.
 I can never find anything.
 And when I do try to find something I inevitably get crabby, scrap the whole idea and put the iPod on random.

+While that is wicked cool, I must take offense.
 One of our inalienable rights as gamers is the right to swear at your game when it does you wrong.
 When you miss that jump in the last castle in World 8 in Super Mario Bros.
-3 for the seventh time you have the absolute right to call that smirking fireball a “cunt-sucking flaming twatterball.”
+3 for the seventh time in a row you have the absolute right to call that smirking fireball a “cunt-sucking flaming twatterball.”
 In fact, you should get bonus points for really good rage-fueled slurs.
 An extra life perhaps.
 It’s a necessary moment of relief.
 If video games start penalizing us for colorful language even during off-line games, you’re going to have a rash of in-home destruction the likes of which you haven’t seen since the bike race in Battletoads.